The Evidence Surrounding Jesus of Nazareth: How to Determine the Authenticity of Gospel Texts, Part II

 Not All Logic is Created Equal

-Any Bible historian worth his salt will encourage seekers to question their current knowledge about the Bible and to determine whether one's understanding includes basic standards for critical thinking along with the study needed to understand the importance of context and criteria for historical authenticity.
+Any Bible historian worth his salt will encourage seekers to question their current knowledge about the Bible and to determine whether one's understanding includes basic standards for critical thinking along with the study needed to appreciate the importance of context and criteria for historical authenticity.

-Unfortunately, and all too often, we blindly accept whatever may sound logical to our untrained minds and ears, or which supports our personal prejudices.
+Unfortunately, and all too often, we blindly accept any information out there that may sound "logical" to our untrained minds and ears, or which supports our personal prejudices.
 Thus, we willingly accept false information, whether we were raised as Mormons, Muslims, Christians, Atheists, Buddhists, Hindus, Pagans, or any other religion or non-religion.

 The Problem With Overly-Rigid Criteria

 While some trusting individuals believe everything they read, others are overly rigid regarding their expectation of the canonical gospels.
 Any slight discrepancy within the text is proof in their eyes that the Bible can not be trusted.
 For example, if descriptions within the books of the Bible vary somewhat with one another, some scholars or seekers are all too ready to throw the baby out with the bathwater.
 Such individuals have no tolerance for any form of "contradiction" or variant, and therefore choose not to recognize any given Biblical narrative, even though the Synoptic gospels consistently recognize significant events that occurred in the life of Jesus and that the meaning behind those events remains intact despite minor variations.

 For example, the New Testament states that Jesus was hung on the cross between two thieves.
 Mark 15:32 indicates that both thieves mocked Jesus:

 "...and they that were crucified with him, reviled him."